PaulDance/cargo-liner/CONTRIBUTING.md

   outputs are exported in separate files living in the [`tests/fixtures/`] directory.
 They both have ways to automatically update their respective output files: see their docs or the comments included in this project.
-* The `cargo-test-*` dev-only Git dependencies currently make Cargo emit a *lot* of false-positive warnings that cannot be disabled in any way.
-This does not affect the build itself, however.
-A workaround is underway in Cargo.
 * The Rustfmt configuration used in CI uses unstable features, so a nightly toolchain will be required specifically for this.
 * A `Justfile` is provided in order to make a bunch of useful shortcuts